mtwatso2/CFPB-R-Shiny/README.md

 * app.R: R Shiny application containing both UI and Server

-* panel1-9-28.csv: Data used for the first panel, creating ggplot line and bar charts (Data Downloaded on September 28th)
+* panel1-6-2-21.csv: Data used for the first panel, creating ggplot line and bar charts (Data Downloaded on June 2nd 2021)

-* panel2-9-28.csv: Data used for the second panel, creating a Plotly Map and bar chart (Data Downloaded on September 28th)
+* panel2-6-2-21.csv: Data used for the second panel, creating a Plotly Map and bar chart (Data Downloaded on June 2nd 2021)

-* map2-9-28.csv: Data used for the second map on second panel, contains output of LDA as column 'LDA_Topic' (Data Downloaded on September 28th)
+* map2-6-2-21.csv: Data used for the second map on second panel, contains output of LDA as column 'LDA_Topic' (Data Downloaded on June 2nd 2021)

 * data_preprocessing.py: Python file used for data preprocessing